Is it picture book or picturebook? When commentators put the two words together, they do so mindfully:

 A variety of a language or a level of usage, as determined by degree of formality and choice of vocabulary, pronunciation, and syntax, according to the communicative purpose, social context, and social status of the user.
 In picturebooks the word ‘register’ describes a kind of atmosphere evoked by both words and pictures together e.g. grotesque, nostalgic, everyday registers.

-a literary form and literary genre, written in unmetrical rhymes.
+A literary form and literary genre, written in unmetrical rhymes.
+One famous example of rhymed prose is Lewis Carroll’s “The Jabberwocky”.

 A love of looking.
 Film theorist Laura Mulvey uses it.
 Comes from Freud.